afrievalt/about-me/README.md

     Service Channel
 </div>

-As a Front End Technical Lead, I was responsible for improving the over all quality of the front end software systems and level up the developers around me.
-I achieved this by conducting thorough design and code reviews, documenting best practices, documenting code review standards, and one on one mentoring.
-As a result of my effort, features were able to be derived faster by more developers and with higher quality.
+In my role as a Front End Technical Lead, I took charge of enhancing the overall quality of our front-end software systems and elevating the skills of fellow developers.
+I accomplished this through rigorous design and code reviews, documenting best practices, and the formulation of code review standards.
+Additionally, I provided one-on-one mentoring to team members.
+As a result of these efforts, we witnessed accelerated feature development, better software performance, all while maintaining a high standard of quality and reduction in tech-debt.

-I also architected and implemented the component library adhering to our design system.
-This component library was used by multiple team and helped deliver a more consistent look and feel.
+Furthermore, I spearheaded the design and implementation of a component library in line with our design system.
+This library found utility across multiple teams, contributing to a more consistent and cohesive user interface experience.

-As needed, I was an individual contributor to [Service Channel Managed](https://www.linkedin.com/products/servicechannel-managed/).
+As needed, I was also an individual contributor to [Service Channel Managed](https://www.linkedin.com/products/servicechannel-managed/).

 [About ServiceChannel](https://www.linkedin.com/company/servicechannel/about/)